darth-dodo/commit-bridge/README.md

 ### Good to haves:
 - Using [`JSON validator`](https://github.com/mirego/activerecord_json_validator) to validate the payload before saving in the model
 - PaperTrail in case of changing the data
+- Cleaner module/namespace specific routing and controller policy as the application grows